CultureNumerique/xblock-cnvideo/README.md

 ## Install on FullStack (production-like environnement)

-Several ways of installing a new Xblock on FullStack are documented, but the recommended way is [this one](https://github.com/edx/edx-platform/wiki/Installing-a-new-XBlock), but with the following changes.
+Several ways of installing a new Xblock on FullStack are documented.
+We recommend [this one](https://github.com/edx/edx-platform/wiki/Installing-a-new-XBlock) but with the following changes:

 ### Allow All Advanced Components (first time only)

 - Manually edit the custom settings in /edx/app/edxapp/cms.env.json.
 - Look for attribute "FEATURES", instead of "EDXAPP_FEATURES", and add an item to it: